Frequently asked questions

 How does the bring and buy work?

 For each game you would like to sell in the bring and buy, you'll need to purchase a sticker (available under extras at £1 each).
 At the convention, you'll recieve stickers to place on your games, with a space for a price, Game name and your contact details.
-All games are left at owners risk and Aaroncon accepts no responsiblity for games in the bring and buy.
+All games are left at owners risk and Ribble Board Game Convention accepts no responsiblity for games in the bring and buy.

 Is there a limit to how many games I can sell in the bring and buy?